 Teton County Model United Nations (TCMUN) conferences typically take place over Veterans Day weekend in mid-November.
 The 2019 Teton County Model UN conference will take place at Jackson Hole High School on November 11 & 12.
 We will welcome over 200 student delegates and faculty advisors from 10 schools across Wyoming and Idaho.

 Students and community members are invited to attend our pre-conference community reception on the Sunday evening before the conference.
 Last year’s keynote speaker was Prof. Jim Scott.
-Dr. Scott, the award-winning Herman Brown Chair and Professor of Political Science at Texas Christian University, has written numerous publications on U.S. foreign policy analysis with a focus on democracy promotion and the role of Congress.
+Dr. Scott, the award-winning Herman Brown Chair and Professor of Political Science at Texas Christian University.
+Dr. Scott has written numerous publications on U.S. foreign policy analysis with a focus on democracy promotion and the role of Congress.
 He spoke on the impact of U.S. foreign aid for democracy assistance abroad.
 This year’s keynote speaker is to be announced soon!